 St. Patrick’s Day falls on a weekend this year, which means it’s a perfect time to get in some quality crafting.
 Here are ten fun St. Patrick’s Day craft ideas!

-Walking Water Science Activity: Okay, this one isn’t technically a craft—it says so right in the name.
+Okay, this Walking Water Science Activity isn’t technically a craft—it says so right in the name.
 But it’s so pretty that I think it’s totally okay to sneak in a little bit of science.

-Leprechaun Stick Puppet: This little guy is so cute I want to reach right through the screen and hug him!
+This little Leprechaun Stick Puppet is so cute I want to reach right through the screen and hug him!

-Shamrock Charm: I especially like this for older kids, who often get left out of the crafting fun.
+I especially like this Shamrock Charm Craft for older kids, who often get left out of the crafting fun.
 And yes, younger ones can still enjoy it—I know my seven-year-old would love to make a necklace or three to give to her besties.